Planning to travel to Egypt soon? Here are the Egypt travel tips plus all the mistakes to avoid while planning a trip to Egypt.

 1. Spending too much time in Cairo

-Cairo is the getaway to Egypt and there is no doubt it has so much to offer to its visitors.
-With incredible landmarks and famous tourist attractions, it is not impossible to get carried away and spend many days more than you may need.
+Cairo is the getaway to Egypt and there is no doubt that it has so much to offer to its visitors.

 To make it clear, you could absolutely spend close to a month in Cairo and not see everything like a local, but Egypt is more than just Cairo.
 So make a realistic itinerary of the places you want to visit in Cairo and how much time you have.